Time Protection

 We have demonstrated that these mechanisms are effective, to the degree that the hardware provides the right mechanisms for scrubbing or partitioning state.
 Please see the downloads page for accessing the relevant artefacts.

-OS Abstractions
+OS abstractions

 Having developed seL4 mechanisms able to provide time protection, we now are working on suitable abstractions that integrate with the existing seL4 model, in particular the new scheduling-context capabilities that provide a principled treatment of time as a resource, with the aim of supporting mixed-criticality real-time systems.